ArchAngelAries/TagScribeR/README.md

 - Image Editing (Added an Image Editing Widget powered by OpenCV/cv2 for image editing, current image editing features are rotation and resizing, plan to add more soon)

-- Settings (Added a settings widget to select Default-Light, or Dark theme.
-NOTE: Do not choose "Light" it causes crash, choos "Default" if changing back to Light mode)
+- Settings (Added a settings widget to house current and future program settings.
+Currently there is a guide for hotkeys and the ability to change from Default/Light theme to Dark Mode.)

-- Keyboard Shortcuts - Added keyboard shortcuts to the Gallery Window, Also the Shortcuts guide is now available in settings.
-The short cuts should be  remappable in the text box they are displayed in after saving with save button on Settings pane.
-Note: Remapping is currently untested, but current mapped shortcuts all work as intended.
+- Keyboard Hotkeys/Shortcuts - Added keyboard shortcuts to the Gallery Window, Also the Shortcuts guide is now available in settings.
+Note: Remapping is currently unavailable, but current mapped shortcuts all work as intended.
 Here is a list of them for your convenience:

 Ctrl+S: Save all edits

 Ctrl+Z: Undo last action

 Ctrl+A: Select all images

 Ctrl+D: Deselect all images

 Ctrl+F: Focus on search bar

 Del: Clear selected captions

 Ctrl+L: Load directory

 Ctrl+C: Copy selected images to collection

 - Added Quick install & Quick launch .bat files (See instructions below)